Building a niche accounting business

 There's little point in focusing on a specialty accounting service if it's not profitable.
 Use your accounting software to run forecasts and projections.
 Listen to advice from business people you trust.
 Consider the potential client base and revenue prospects.
 Think about your firm's core competencies.
 Don't jump in unless you're reasonably sure of financial success.

 If you can't decide between niches, choose the one that's most interesting to you.
 People tend to be good at the things they enjoy – that includes you and your employees.
 Choose a niche that you have a personal interest in.
 This is more likely to hold your attention, and that will help you make the most of your niche.

-Invest time and resources in building your specialty
+Invest time and resources in building your speciality

-Going from a generalized to a specialized firm won't happen overnight.
+Going from a generalised to a specialised firm won't happen overnight.
 You'll need a plan.
 You'll also need time and commitment.
 The transition is likely to involve:

 - promoting your niche business to clients and prospects

 - generating new leads